 The NASW-NYS Board consists of four officers, two members-at-large, five regional representatives, and two student members (one at the baccalaureate and one at the master’s level).
 Members are elected by the membership during the annual Chapter election.

 Michael Cappiello, LCSW-R

 Michael received his MSW from Hunter College School of Social Work in 2000, practiced as a psychiatric social worker in Westchester County at two university medical centers, is now a school social worker for the NYC Department of Education, and has a private practice.
 A member of NASW since 1998, Michael led the State’s Advocacy and Government Relations Committee and then was the Westchester Division Director.
-Michael holds a BA in Psychology from Hobart College and an AAS in Social Sciences from SUNY Cobleskill.
+Michael holds a BA in Psychology from Hobart and William Smith Colleges and an AAS in Social Sciences from SUNY Cobleskill.
 He is also an active lay person in the Episcopal Church.